 Balabrooie’s peculiar name, which means ‘river bank farm’, is inspired by the childhood home of Sir Mark Cubbon

 Balabrooie's peculiar name, which means 'river bank farm’, is inspired by the childhood home of Sir Mark Cubbon , who was the first resident of this mansion.
-Hailing from the Isle of Man, in Scotland, where such names were common for houses, Cubbon who never managed to go back home in his lifetime, probably named his house ‘Balabrooie’ to capture a slice of his faraway birth-place.
+Hailing from the Isle of Man, where such names were common for houses, Cubbon who never managed to go back home in his lifetime, probably named his house ‘Balabrooie’ to capture a slice of his faraway birth-place.

 Cubbon was the first and longest serving district commissioner of Mysore between 1831-1860 when the state had come under British control.
 Perhaps the most well-known British administrator in the region, Cubbon brought in many developments to Bangalore, even as the state of Mysore greatly prospered under his leadership.
 He had a deep love for India and its traditions and was considered to be a fair and efficient administrator.

 Cubbon bought the house that was to be christened Balabrooie from the legendary Persian horse trader, Agha Ali Asker